 Duration

 A major benefit of inpatient morphine addiction treatment is time to heal and discover the positive changes of recovery without being sidetracked from the strategies and goals of abstinence.
 According to the National Institute on Drug Abuse, “Remaining in treatment for an adequate period of time is critical.”
-Inpatient morphine addiction treatment durations can range from 28 days or longer whenever necessary to ensure that needs of the patient are met.
+Inpatient morphine addiction treatment durations can range from 28 days or longer whenever necessary to ensure that the needs of the patient are met.

 Comprehensive Care

-Call 800-934-1582(Who Answers?) toll free to find treatment today.
+Call 800-934-1582(Sponsored) toll free today to find treatment that meets your needs.

 Counseling and Therapy